TBerrigan2101/project-two/README.md

    - I set a timeout of 2 seconds for resetGame() in the playGame (playerChoice) function so each time the user made a choice the game would reset in two seconds but retain the scores.
 The correct responses were being generated from the string I createed but the buttons were still live and my mentor pointed out that it wasn't obvious that the player had to wait for the images to reset before taking their next turn and could keep making guesses potentially creating confusion.

-    - We discussed different approaches such as trying to temporarily remove the Event Listener from the buttons, adding an overlay to the buttons so the player couldn't access them until the game reset and hiding the div that held the buttons after each click.
+   - We discussed different approaches such as trying to temporarily remove the Event Listener from the buttons, adding an overlay to the buttons so the player couldn't access them until the game reset and hiding the div that hid the buttons after each click.

    - Unfortunately all of my attempts at trying to make this work failed and while I wanted to try and push the game further I felt it was better to remove the 'interval' feature completely as it didn't take anything away from the basic game functionality but leaving it in the game could cause problems for the user.

 ### 4.4 Supported Screens and Browsers